 2. Test-Based Secondary Credential: GED testing is a battery of 4 tests, which after successful completion of all 4 results in a general education diploma.
 In 2014, a more rigorous version of the GED replaced the previous version.
 The new test is only available in a computer-based format, which is a barrier for some students.

 The standard adult diploma provides an important and valuable alternative to these two existing options.
-As of November 2017, more than 360 individuals have been awarded a standard adult diploma.
+As of June 2018, almost 450 individuals have been awarded a standard adult diploma.

 - New Standard Adult High School Diploma Overview Word doc (updated October 2015)